jaeksoft/opensearchserver/src/doc/en/documentation/API%7Capplication_programming_interface%7C4/API_v2%7CRESTFul API_(JSON)/auto-completion%7Cmanaging_the_auto-completion_module/query%7Cmake_an_auto-completion_query%7C4.md

-Use this API to request the auto-completion index.
+Use this API to request an auto-completion index.

 **Requirement:** OpenSearchServer v1.5